sassythesasquatchh/feec-gmrf-rs/docs/architecture.md

 ## Physical pushforwards

-A physical field is a named `LinearMap`, not a post-processing callback.
+A physical field is a named `LinearMap`.
 For a magnetic vector potential, the map is

 ```text